“Frank, that doesn’t even make sense!” ~ Sheriff Martin to Mayor Stahl, which pretty much sums up this film

 I have to admit that I was bracing myself for a fat joke or ten at the expense of Mick, who’s a big boy but there weren’t any and that was refreshing to me.
 Look, you have to take decency where you can find it sometimes.

 In fact, although this film does not appear on my favourite website, the Bechdel Test Movie List and I forgot to monitor it myself, it’s clear at all times who the hero of this story is, and it’s Ava.
-Women always tend to do well in horror and they particularly excel in shark movies *bicep emoji*.
+Women (some) tend to fare better in horror than in any other genre, and they particularly excel in shark movies *bicep emoji*.

-How many more deaths before someone fucking believes them?!
+How many more deaths before someone fucking believes the kids when they say there’s a vengeful shark of the loose, tho?!
 (FYI if there was a big dog in this film you could legitimately pass it off as a Scooby Doo movie).

 Honestly, I can’t thrash back and forth all the way through this review because that will be very dull but there’s a pool party at Cameron’s house to commiserate Vicky’s death (so sweet!).
 It’s okay though, because everyone knows sharks are sea creatures only.
 LOL!
 Carnage ensues and we begin to lose some of the core group.